ansible/workshops/exercises/ansible_security/2.1-enrich/README.md

 ## Step 1.3 - See the anomaly

 Imagine you are a security analyst in an enterprise.
 You were just informed of an anomaly in an application.
 From within a terminal in your VS Code online editor, ssh to the snort machine.
-Remember that you can look up the IP of the Snort server from the inventory file at `/home/student<X>/lab_inventory/hosts`.

 Open a new terminal in your VS Code online editor to connect to the Snort server via SSH.